Body Language (game show)

-Body Language is an American game show produced by Mark Goodson Productions.
+Body Language is an American television game show produced by Mark Goodson Productions.
 The show aired on CBS from June 4, 1984, until January 3, 1986, and was hosted by Tom Kennedy.
-Johnny Olson announced until his death in October 1985; Gene Wood and Bob Hilton shared the announcing duties afterward, and had substituted on occasion before that.

-The show pitted two teams against each other, each consisting of a contestant and a celebrity guest, in a game of solving word puzzles; the words in said puzzles were relayed by playing charades, which followed the game play of the earlier game show Showoffs while adding an element seen in the more recent Password revival series of the time.
+Johnny Olson was the announcer until his death, after which Gene Wood and Bob Hilton alternated in the role.
+The show pitted two teams against each other, each consisting of a contestant and a celebrity guest, by using charades to convey words in a word puzzle.

+Gameplay

-Main game
+Main Game

 Two rounds were played, with each team receiving one turn per round.
 On a team's turn, one member stood behind a podium while the other was shown a series of five words or phrases, one at a time, and had to get their partner to guess as many of them as possible in 60 seconds.
 The clue-giver was not allowed to speak or use any props, including their own clothing, but had to use gestures to communicate the target words/phrases; any violation of this rule forfeited the rest of the team's time.
 The clue-giver could pass on a word and return to it after playing through all five if time allowed.

+If the guesser said a form of the target word (e.g. "beat" for "beating"), the team was credited with solving it.
+However, a target phrase had to be solved word-for-word (e.g. "vacuum cleaner" could not be solved by only saying "vacuum").
+Once the guesser had solved four words, an asterisk was displayed next to the fifth one in order to alert the clue-giver to this fact.

-Each word puzzle consisted of seven blanks, two of which stood for words that were not shown to the clue-giver.
+The team was then shown a puzzle containing seven blanks, two of which stood for words that were not shown to the clue-giver.
 Each correctly guessed word was placed into the puzzle and the guesser was given a chance to guess.
 A correct answer awarded money to the team.